LoganShurtliff/CanvasAuthDemoWASM/AzureSetup.md

 	A. Open a new Azure Command Line

-	B. Run `code .` to open a text editor
+	B. Run `code .` to open a text editor (If asked to open a classic shell, choose 'Yes')

 	C. In a new file create `role-definition-rw.json` (see below)

+	Note there is a hidden menu in the top right of the text editor to save a the file

 	D. In another file create the `createRole.sh` script using your resource group and CosmosDB account name

 	E. Run the script using `bash createRole.sh`

-	F. Get the **roleDefinitionId** for the role you just created by running `az cosmosdb sql role definition list --account-name $accountName -g $resourceGroupName` and substituting `$accountName` and `$resourceGroupName` for their correspong values
+	F. Get the **roleDefinitionId** for the role you just created.

+	This should be in the name property of the JSON object outputted by running the previous script, but if not it can be found by running
+		`az cosmosdb sql role definition list --account-name yourCosmosAccount -g yourResourceGroup`

 	G. Note down the **roleDefinitionId** which can be found in the name property.